 This powerful technology has created a lot of buzz since its emergence due to its special features that distinguish it from other similar tools.
 Its ability to provide a unique design makes it suitable for various software architectural challenges.

 Who is the right audience for Apache Kafka?

-- The salary trend also indicates a steady and zooming growth from early 2015 that is still on the rise. -Indeed.comFrom the aforementioned facts and figures we can definitely assess the extent to which tech giants are craving for Kafka professionals.
-One thing is clear that Kafka has created a solid impact on the leading market players and is anticipated to grow in near future.
-Thus mastering it will definitely give you a sure-shot success.
-Though there are many technologies in market which address the similar issues, but it has created a niche for itself by delivering high-end services to the companies wanting to process streaming data in real-time.
-The range of qualities it offers is broad and hence it is being widely accepted by the major technology leaders.
-The growing popularity of this technology has created a huge demand for its professionals offering high-paying jobs to the right candidates.
-Hence having a sound knowledge of Kafka will help you explore better career opportunities in future.Grab coveted big data jobs by learning these Top Apache Kafka Interview Questions!
+With this, we have come to the end of the blog on Apache Kafka.
+From the facts and figures mentioned in this blog, we can definitely assess the extent to which tech giants are craving for Kafka professionals.
+One thing is clear, Kafka has already created a solid impact on the leading market players and is anticipated to grow in the near future.
+Thus, mastering it will definitely give you a sure-shot success.
+Though there are many technologies in the market which address similar issues, it has created a niche for itself by delivering high-end services to the companies wanting to process streaming data in real time.
+The range of qualities it offers is broad, and hence it is being widely accepted by all major technology leaders.
+The growing popularity of this technology has created a huge demand for its professionals offering high-paying jobs and a lucrative career.